Making a complaint about your child’s education

 If you have a concern or complaint about your child’s education it’s important to know who to speak to about it.

-Who you complain to and how complaints are handled can depend on what you’re complaining about.
-For example, complaints about additional support needs (ASN) are handled differently from complaints about how the school is run.
+Who you complain to and how complaints are handled depends on what you’re complaining about.
+For example, complaints about special educational needs (SEN) are handled differently from complaints about how the school is run.

 - If possible always raise any concerns you have informally before making a formal complaint.

-- All local authorities (LAs) must have a complaints policy on how complaints about schools and education in its area should be handled.
-This should be available on their website.
-Before making a complaint, get a copy of the policy so you know what to expect and how your complaint should be handled.
+- All state-funded schools must have a complaints policy, which should be available on their website.
+Ask for the school’s policy so you know what to expect and how your complaint should be handled.

-- Make it clear that you’re making a formal complaint and ask the LA to treat your complaint in line with the complaints policy.
+- Make it clear that you’re making a formal complaint and ask them to treat your complaint in line with their complaints policy.

 - Think about what you want your complaint to achieve.
 Do you want an apology?
 For the other person to admit they made a mistake?
 To make sure bad practice doesn’t happen again?
 Make sure you explain what you want to happen when you make the complaint.